lovetodevelop/darwin-xnu/README.md

     EXPORT_MI_DIR = dirname

 A single header file can exist at different locations using the steps mentioned above.
-However it might not be desirable to make all the code in the header file available at all the locations.
+However, it might not be desirable to make all the code in the header file available at all the locations.
 For example, you want to export a function only to kernel level but not user level.

- You can use C language's pre-processor directive (#ifdef, #endif, #ifndef) to control the text generated before a header file is installed.
+ You can use the C language's pre-processor directive (#ifdef, #endif, #ifndef) to control the text generated before a header file is installed.
 The kernel only includes the code if the conditional macro is TRUE and strips out code for FALSE conditions from the header file.